This page summarises developments in, and reaction to, the Social Policy Bond idea. This update 13 June 2017

 October 2013: Professor Robert Shiller of Yale University, is named as one of the three winners of the 2013 Nobel Prize in Economics.
+His Nobel Prize lecture (pdf) delivered on 8 December, mentions Social Policy Bonds.
 Professor Shiller has for many years encouraged my work on Social Policy Bonds, beginning in late 1996 when he sent me this letter.

 3 May 2012: An audio talk by Professor Robert Shiller at the London School of Economics, in which Social Policy Bonds are briefly mentioned, is available here.